gruelbox/orko/README.md

 It is under active development and is gradually being extended to the point where you will also be able to schedule and monitor complex scripted strategies.
 It aims to be a one-stop-shop for online cryptocurrency trading.

+## Status
+ALPHA.
+This means specifically:

+- I trust you a great deal. <3
+- No actual releases.
+You must check out the code and build yourself (instructions below)
+- All builds are snapshots with version 0.0.1-SNAPSHOT.
+Don't expect version numbers to tell you anything.
+- No compatibility is guaranteed between local database versions (you may need to delete local database files between upgrades), although compatibility *is* guaranteed with Mongo databases, so live installations online will be safe between versions
+- Features may appear/disappear or get changed or combined without warning.
+- The UI and web APIs may change drastically without warning
+- All this means there's limited automated testing.
+Expect occasional regressions.

 ## Quick start

 ```